cscart/docs/en/user_guide/orders/return_requests/request_statuses.rst

    * **E-mail subject**—the subject of an email message that is sent to customers automatically when the request gets this status.

-   * **E-mail header**—the header of an email message that is sent to customers automatically when the request gets this status.
+   * **E-mail header**—the text of an email message that is sent to customers automatically when the request gets this status.

    * **Inventory**—choose whether to decrease or increase the number of items in stock for products included in the return request.